shufflrr/userguide/src/presentations-version-control.md

-# Accepting/rejecting parent changes
+# Parent-Child Updates

-## Why accept changes?
+## Why propagate parent updates into child decks?

 * Version Control (accepting/rejecting parent changes in child decks) is key to Presentation Management.
 * With version control, you can maintain downstream consistency with corporate changes such as